-- What do you do? - · Who do you work with? - Would anyone want to stop you in your activities?
-If so, who? - Does anyone want to know what you do?
+- Does anyone want to know what you do?
 If so, who? - Have you had any reasons to worry about your online activities or your devices?

 List your most important information and activities.
 Need ideas?
 See previous pages for inspiration.

 Now consider the risks in your activities, communications, and information: